jennielynshapiro/cordova-plugin-filestack/README.md

 # Filestack Cordova
 Filestack plugin for Cordova.
 Available for Android and iOS

-Combines Filestack's native Android (https://github.com/filestack/filestack-android) and iOS (https://github.com/filestack/filestack-ios) SDKs into a Cordova pligin.
+Combines Filestack's native Android (https://github.com/filestack/filestack-android) and iOS (https://github.com/filestack/filestack-ios) SDKs into a Cordova plugin.

-A completeley rewritten version of https://github.com/dbaq/cordova-plugin-filepickerio.
+A completely rewritten version of https://github.com/dbaq/cordova-plugin-filepickerio.
-The iOS native library used in that project have been depreciated.
-The Android implementation does not support app links.
+The iOS native library used in that project has been depreciated.
+The Android implementation does not support app links wich is required for at least Google oAuth flows.

 ## Installing the plugin ##
 ```